khairnar2960/react-been/README.md

 // App.js
 import React from 'react';
 import ReactDOM from 'react-dom';
-import { StoreProvider, useSelector, useDispatch } from 'react-slice';
+import { StoreProvider, useSelector, useDispatch } from 'react-been';
 import { store } from './store';
 import { getRoles } from './rolesActions';